This keto animal cookies recipe is dedicated to all of you who grew up thinking animal cookies were their own food group

 Keto Animal CookiesPrint Recipe Pin Recipe

-- Add 2 tablespoon unsalted butter and 1/4 cup almond milk, occasionally scraping down the sides of the food processor to thoroughly combine everything.
+- Add unsalted butter (2 tablespoon) and almond milk (1/4 cup), occasionally scraping down the sides of the food processor to thoroughly combine everything.
 Process until the dough forms into a ball.

 - Form the dough into 2 small balls, and press each into a disk.